Auxlanger/Nuda/README.md

 To be able to express:

-- "is" in the sense of expressing a state or attribute
+- "is" in the sense of expressing an adjectival state or adjectival attribute
+- "is" in the sense of identifying a language being used

 #### Means